Sagaing: History

 Sagaing was the capital of Sagaing Kingdom (1315–1364), one of the minor kingdoms that rose up after the fall of Pagan dynasty, where one of Thihathu's sons, Athinkhaya, established himself.
 During the Ava period (1364–1555), the city was the common fief of the crown prince or senior princes.
 During the reign of King Naungdawgyi, Sagaing briefly became the royal capital between 1760 and 1763.

 On 8 August 1988, Sagaing was the site of mass public protests in support of the 8888 Uprising, which were brutally crushed by a massacre in which around 300 civilians were killed by local police forces.

 Despite its name, the town is not the capital of Sagaing Region.
 However, groups including the civil society group "Steering Committee for the Return of All Regional Offices to Sagaing City in Accordance with the Constitution" object to this saying that the use of Monywa as the regional capital is unconstitutional per the 2008 Constitution of Myanmar.

 As the epicentre of the 7.7-magnitude 2025 Sagaing earthquake, the city suffered loss of life as well as extensive damage to its buildings and infrastructure alongside neighbouring Mandalay.
 The Ava Bridge, one of two road-rail bridges connecting Sagaing to Mandalay, has partially collapsed.
 The city's fire station also collapsed, hampering relief efforts and trapping many.
-More than 100 bodies were recovered from the rubble of destroyed builings and 90 percent of structures were destroyed.
+More than 100 bodies were recovered from the rubble of destroyed buildings and 90 percent of structures were destroyed.
 An estimated over 150 Muslim worshippers in the city died across three collapsed mosques.
 Out of the five mosques in Sagaing, four collapsed due to the earthquake.
 The Min Street Mosque is feared to have collapsed with over 100 people inside.
-Several monastic schools and a nunnery in the city were also damaged, likely killing people in the hundreds and trapping over 900 monks across four schools.
+Several monastic schools and a nunnery in the city were also damaged, likely killing people in the hundreds and trapping over 900 monks across four monasteries.